Does Advance Auto Parts (AAP) Pay a Dividend? (2026)

 Yes, but a reduced one.
 Advance Auto Parts cut its dividend sharply during its restructuring, and it declared a regular quarterly cash dividend of $0.25 per share in May 2026.
 That is well below its historical rate, reflecting pressure on free cash flow during the turnaround.
 Investors focused on income should note the dividend is much smaller than it once was and that capital return is a lower priority while the company reinvests in its recovery.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with AAP's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with AAP's investor relations page or your broker before acting on them.